sharjmaster/release/README.md

-# Public repository to download application and updates
+# Public repository to download SharjMaster application and updates